Facebook fires engineer accused of using accesss to stalk women

 Stokes said she determined the person was probably employed by Facebook by cross-referencing his online profiles.
 She also added that she was not the subject of any invasion of privacy by the person.

 NBC News has not received or reviewed the chat messages Stokes referenced, but a screenshot of a text message she added to the Twitter thread showed one participant saying that their job responsibilities involved being "more than" a security analyst.
-The user said their role involves trying to "figure out who hackers are in real life," o, in other words, being a "professional stalker."
+The user said their role included trying to "figure out who hackers are in real life," or, in other words, being a "professional stalker."

 "I have to say that you are hard to find," the user added, "lol."